 Concerns should be raised with either the class teacher, Year Team Leader, Curriculum Team Leader or Senior Leadership Team.
-Complainants should not approach individual members of the Trust Board to raise concerns or complaints.
+Complainants should not approach individual governors or Trustees to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.